Gewehr 98: Features

-The M98 system consists of a receiver that serves as the system's shroud and a bolt group of which the bolt body has three locking lugs, two large main lugs at the bolt head and a third safety lug at the rear of the bolt, which serves as a backup in case the primary locking lugs failed.
+The M98 system consists of a receiver that serves as the system's shroud and a bolt group of which the bolt body has three locking lugs, two large main lugs - of which the left is slotted - at the bolt head and a third safety lug at the rear of the bolt, which serves as a backup in case the primary locking lugs failed.
 This third lug is a distinctive feature and was not present on previous Mauser bolt-action designs.
 The two main locking lugs are positioned opposed to each other and display a locking surface of 56 mm2, whilst the third safety lug normally plays no part in locking the action to avoid asymmetric and hence unbalanced bolt thrust forces.
 The diameter of the M98 system receiver ring was also enlarged to 35.8 mm diameter compared to previous Mauser "small ring" bolt-action designs that had 33 mm diameter receiver rings for additional strength and safety.
 Accordingly, the barrel shank was enlarged to 28 mm diameter with 15.88 mm of threaded area at 12 threads per inch compared to previous Mauser "small shank" bolt-action designs that had 24.9 mm diameter with 16.38 mm of threaded area at 12 threads per inch barrel shanks for additional strength.
 The bolt handle is permanently attached to the bolt and, on the Gewehr 98, is straight and protrudes out for optimal leverage.

 Another distinctive feature of the M98 system is the controlled-feed mechanism, consisting of a large, non-rotating claw extractor that engages the cartridge case rim as soon as the round leaves the magazine and firmly holds the cartridge case until the round is ejected by the ejector, mounted inside the receiver.
-Combined with a slight bolt retraction at the last stage of the bolt opening cycle, caused by the cammed surface on the rear receiver bridge, this results in a positive cartridge case extraction.
+Combined with a slight bolt retraction at the first stage of the bolt opening cycle, caused by the cammed surface on the rear receiver bridge, this results in a positive cartridge case extraction.
 The M98 bolt-action will cycle correctly, irrespective of the way the rifle is moved or positioned during the bolt cycling action or if the cartridge has been fired or not.
 Only if the bolt is not brought back far enough, sharply enough, in a controlled round feed bolt-action the cartridge case may not be cleanly ejected and a jam may result.